 Raspberry PI 3 and Ubuntu Server aarch64

-Random thoughts on having the Ubuntu Server 21.10 running on top of Raspberry PI 3.
+Random thoughts on having the Ubuntu Server 21.10 running on top of Raspberry PI 3, and 23.04 running on Raspberry PI Zero 2 W.

 Installation

-Simply follow the Raspberry PI Ubuntu Page tutorial, download appropriate image, flash it and boot it.
+Download the appropriate image from the download page, flash it according to the tutorial, and boot it.
 I’m running aarch64 Ubuntu Server on my Raspberry PI 3 with 1GB of RAM, however there’s no real advantage over aarch32 and aarch32 takes up less disk space and memory, therefore I advise you to go with aarch32.

 I’d recommend not to go with Ubuntu Desktop - Raspberry PI 3 is simply not powerful enough / doesn’t have enough RAM to run Ubuntu Desktop properly - both Gnome Shell and KDE are sluggish as hell.